noaione/yuusha-shoukan-ln/sources/v06/chapter0.md

 [..........]

-...This freaking b\*tch.
+...This goddamn girl.
 You’re calling people here, why the heck are you traveling to Dreamland.
 I was wondering what I was so nervous about earlier... but I felt like I would lose if I just kept worrying about it.

 However, what’s going on...
 She looks comfortable sleeping, and I don’t feel comfortable interrupting her sleep...